Rust Creator Graydon Hoare Says Current Software Development Practices Terrify Him - Slashdot

 Re: (Score:2)

-Terrified to use Master and Slave (Score:1)
+Terrified to use Master and Slave (Score:3, Interesting)

 He is terrified of other language because, being a Social Justice Warrior, his group finds the terms "master" and "slave" to be "problematic."